influitive/multiple_man/README.md

 that without handling these errors through the configuration, they will be silently ignored.

+Errors will be captured and wrapped in a MultipleMan::Error.
+The cause will be preserved in Exception#cause.

 ### Publishing models

 #### Directly from the model